 Brazilian’s favorite sauce to accompany barbecue and pastél, the vinagrete is similar to the French vinaigrette, but this version of the sauce only has olive oil, vinegar, tomatoes, chopped onions, and parsley or coriander.

-As said, this simple sauce is perfect for barbecue or snacks, but the only difference between the usage of it in one case or another is the size of the tomatoes pieces.
+As said, this simple sauce is perfect for barbecue or snacks, but the only difference between the usage of it in one case or another is the size of the tomato pieces.

 Details aside, the Brazilian vinaigrette salsa has a salty-sour flavor with a fresh vegetable aftertaste.
 Perfect when served with hearty food, such as feijoada.